 Do not swap rooms, apartments, keys, or conference cards with others without first processing changes with Conference Services.
 Contact us if you need to make changes.

-The latest available departure date for Mercer Court or Stevens Court accommodation is Sunday, September 12, 2021.
+- The latest available departure date for Stevens Court accommodations is Sunday, September 4, 2022.

-A limited number of rooms are available for late departures from Monday, September 13 to Friday, September 17, 2021.
+For interns residing in Stevens Court, a limited number of rooms are available for late departures from Monday, September 5 to Friday, September 10, 2022.
 These rooms are located in other residence halls and will require visiting interns to move from their primary summer housing assignment.
 Interns must depart no later than 8:00 a.m. on their late departure checkout date.

 Extension of your checkout date is subject to availability and written approval of Conference Services.
 Additional charges for a checkout date later than originally contracted will be due in full at the time the extension is approved.

 If after check-in an intern wishes to shorten the length of their stay by changing their checkout date, a minimum advance notice of one business day is required.
 Refunds for less than 28 nights will not be made.
 Any guest initiated changes resulting in a refund will incur a $20.00 refund processing fee.

 Instructions for the room/apartment checkout process will be provided at check-in.
 To receive refund of your $250.00 deposit (for damages or to cover additional charges) the complete checkout process will be required, including a satisfactory room/apartment inspection.